 Our Inclusive Education website has a collection of practical ‘how to’ guides aimed at supporting teachers and school leaders to meet the diverse needs of all learners.

 You can also watch more than 20 videos of teachers and students talking about and demonstrating inclusive practices.

 Inclusive Practices and School Curriculum online modules help school leaders and teachers plan for all students within the NZ Curriculum and adapt and differentiate in the least obtrusive way.

 The Everyone’s In teacher planning tool on TKI takes teachers through a step-by-step process for planning a lesson that works for all students.
 It's underpinned by the principles of Universal Design for Learning.

 Our Wellbeing@School website has a series of student, staff and community surveys and audits to help your school identify its strengths and areas to develop.

 Our IEP website provides practical information to help anyone involved in developing or implementing individual education plans (IEPs) to support students with special education needs.

-Teachers and Teacher Aides Working Together are 9 modules that teachers and teacher aides complete together to strengthen working relationships, improve role clarity, and build knowledge of inclusive practice.
+Teachers and Teacher Aides Working Together are nine modules on TKI that teachers and teacher aides complete together to strengthen working relationships, improve role clarity and build knowledge of inclusive practice.

 Last reviewed: Has this been useful?
 Give us your feedback